Creepypastas with their own WMG page:

 - "Lost Episodes" provides a less supernatural, yet no less creepy origin for them all.

-The malevolent force from above is from the The Fear Mythos.Specifically, it's the Fear of Betrayal; either by your family, idols, or of innocence.
+The malevolent force from above is from The Fear Mythos.Specifically, it's the Fear of Betrayal; either by your family, idols, or of innocence.
 It targets fiction towards children because it's trying to have your childhood innocence betray you.
 Many creepypastas are based off the Fridge Horror of the series because it's the easiest to convince you that your childhood figures are betraying you by being such Nightmare Fuel.
 Gary's Raticate?
 You never see Raticate again.
 Squidward's Suicide?
-Given all the pain he's gone through, its not implausible that if Spongebob Squarepants wasn't aimed at kids, Squidward would try to kill himself.
+Given all the pain he's gone through, it's not implausible that if Spongebob Squarepants wasn't aimed at kids, Squidward would try to kill himself.
 It usually steers away from darker material because you expect this kind of thing.
 It spreads itself on the internet because of a Fear of Betrayal that could affect the whole human race- the fear of technology betraying you.
 Why else is it on the internet?

 - Also, In The True Vision Forenzik kills himself instead.
 Maybe he knew he would become The Red Mist when he died, but he used his mental illness as an excuse.

 - Sorry, that last part is jossed.
 Happy Appy 2: Dumb Angel shows that Forenzik didn't really kill himself

-The creature is the Crimson King.In Stephen King's The Dark Tower, the Crimson King is a kind of lovecraftian entity that turns all it touch in pure chaos and madness.
-When the main character finally defeat the King in the final book, all that is left of him is a pair of red eyes, much like the ones in these stories.
+The creature is the Crimson King.In Stephen King's The Dark Tower, the Crimson King is a kind of Lovecraftian entity that turns all it touches into pure chaos and madness.
+When the main character finally defeats the King in the final book, all that is left of him is a pair of red eyes, much like the ones in these stories.
 The King always had the ability to travel between the universes, so it would be easy to invade the cartoons.